maticzav/graphql-shield/README.md

 #### A rule is executed only once even though the dataset contains multiple values (and thus should execute the rule multiple times)

 This occurs because of caching.
-When the cache is set to "contextual" only the contextual variable of the rule is expected to be evaluated.
-Setting the cache to "strict" allows the rule to rely on parent and args parameters as well.
+When the cache is set to `contextual` only the contextual variable of the rule is expected to be evaluated.
+Setting the cache to `strict` allows the rule to rely on parent and args parameters as well, while setting the cache to `no_cache` won't cache result at all.

 ## Contributors